Laragear/CacheQuery/README.md

 CacheQuery::forget('latest_articles');
 ```

-> This functionality does not use cache tags, so it will work on any cache store you set, even the `file` driver!
+> **Note** This functionality does not use cache tags, so it will work on any cache store you set, even the `file` driver!

 ## Configuration